Exhibitions and displays

 We also have exhibitions of Aero Engines, with piston engines from the 50hp Le Rhone to the 2900hp Wright cyclone and jet engines with everything from early Whittle engines up to Eurofighter.
 We have a collection of German, US and British solid and liquid fuelled Rocket motors and a unique collection of German Rocketry.

-Within to our main halls, Milestones of Flight, Historic Hangars, Bomber Hall, Battle of Britain Hall and Grahame White Aircraft Factory, the Museum hosts a number of exhibitions and displays that you can explore during your visit.
+Within to our main halls, Milestones of Flight, Historic Hangars, Bomber Hall and Grahame White Aircraft Factory, the Museum hosts a number of exhibitions and displays that you can explore during your visit.
 The following permanent exhibitions are currently on display at RAF Museum London:

 - Chinook - Big Windy, located in the Museum's Historic Hangars